All Episodes

 Okay, I got three quick things.

-Number one, if President Obama is such a good Muslim, does he make Michelle and his daughters wear burkers?
+Number one: if President Obama is such a good Muslim, does he make Michelle and his daughters wear burkers?

-Uh well, I don't think he's a Muslim.
+Well, I don't think he's a Muslim.

 He says he's a Christian.

-They call it domestic terrorism because it's our fault.
+Okay, number two, they call it domestic terrorism because it's our fault.

 We're responsible for it, along with global warming and world hunger.

-I mean, that's what they mean by it.
+You mean that's what they mean by it.

 Okay, what's number three?